 LED Strip Brightness

 As LED technology improves the small diodes light output continues to get brighter.
-This doesn’t mean all strips will be super bright, however, as in some cases you may not even want the light to be so bright.
+This doesn’t mean all strips will be super bright, in fact in some cases you may not even want the light to be super bright.
 Brightness of LEDs is measured in lumens.
 Depending on how you are using the LED strips, you will probably want a certain level of lumens.
 For accent lighting you will probably not want anything brighter than 200 Lumens per foot but for other applications where you want more light it just depends on your personal preference of how bright you want them.
 So make sure you take note of the Lumens/length along with the LEDs/length as this will have a strong effect on light quality and the type of light the strip gives off.

 LED Strip Colors

-Our LED strips come in a wide range of single colors as well as multi-color strips (RGB).
+Our LED strip lights come in a wide range of single colors as well as multi-color strips (RGB).
 The most basic LED strip lights are our single colors that only emit one fixed light color.
 They cost less and are generally easier to install.
 We offer them in: Warm White, Neutral White, Cool White, Red, Green, Blue, and Yellow.

-Color temperature is very different than the color of LED light.
 Color temperature is how we differentiate the various white colors that an LED can produce.
 Temperature indicates how ‘warm’ or ‘cool’ the light appears.
 Temperature is measured in Kelvin with higher temps representing cool colors (blueish hue) and lower temps representing warmer colors (yellowish light you would expect from a bulb).
 See below for a more visual explanation.